We’ve all been there.

 LOVE HARDER: Forget the tough love.
 Love yourself.
 Love your partner.
 Love your imperfect child.
 Being kind is so much more peaceful than being right.
 The days I choose kindness are the days I feel most at peace … and then, oddly, peace falls into place, naturally.

-MAKE TIME FOR SOLITUDE: I am a person who needs, needs, needs silence.
+MAKE TIME FOR SOLITUDE: I am a person who needs, needs, needs quiet.
 It’s why I choose to not watch television.
-It’s why I have been declining more and more social events.
-I don’t have enough quiet time in my life since I work in an office all day, have the kids all evening and the weekends are jam packed with things to do.
-And yet I need it like I need water and food and sleep.
+It’s why I decline a lot of social events.
+I need it like I need water and food and sleep.
 It’s that essential.
-Once I figured that out, I became more peaceful knowing that those moments are all mine.
+Once I figured that out, I became more peaceful in the rest of my life.

 ENERGIZE YOURSELF: Yup, bringing back the trusty energy list again.
 It works like a charm.
 That’s all I can say.
 Write one.
 Keep it close.
 Guard it with your life.
 Follow it to a T.

 LET GO: Stop caring so much.
-Stop controlling every thing.
+Don’t stop caring … just stop caring to the point of overwhelm and anger.
+Stop trying to gain control of every thing around you.
 Simply let things go.
 There you will find peace of the most amazing kind.